MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-variables.md

 ## To create a variable

-1. In Bot Designer design canvas, click the ellipses in the upper right corner of the **User responses** node where you want to add the variable.
+1. In Virtual Agent Designer conversation editor, click the ellipses in the upper right corner of the **User responses** node where you want to add the variable.

    > [!div class="mx-imgBorder"]
    > ![Click ellipses](media/how-to-variables-1.png)